Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool lists instances of a single metaobject type with concrete examples ('lookbook', 'product_feature').
-It distinguishes from siblings by referencing list_metaobject_definitions for type handles and get_metaobject for individual details.
+The description explicitly states the tool lists instances of a single metaobject type, with concrete examples ('lookbook', 'product_feature').
+It differentiates from siblings like get_metaobject (individual) and list_metaobject_definitions (type list).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.